intelsdi-x/snap/README.md

 ```
 ### Running Tasks

-Next, let's start one of the [example tasks](./examples/tasks/mock-file.json) from the `examples/` directory:
+Tasks can be in JSON or YAML format.
+Let's start one of the [example tasks](./examples/tasks/mock-file.yaml) from the `examples/` directory:

 ```
-$ ./bin/snapctl task create -t examples/tasks/mock-file.json
+$SNAP_PATH/bin/snapctl task create -t examples/tasks/mock-file.yaml
 Using task manifest to create task
 Task created
 ID: 8b9babad-b3bc-4a16-9e06-1f35664a7679